-, Green Performance is on track against target or trajectory Amber Performance is within agreed tolerances of target or trajectory Red Performance not achieving against target or trajectory or outside agreed tolerances
+Red Performance not achieving against target or trajectory or outside agreed tolerances

-MEETING OF THE PUBLIC TRUST BOARD - 4 th October2016 Partnership Update October 2018 AGENDA I Report Author and Job Daren Fradgley Responsible Daren Fradgley Title: Director of Strategy and Director: Director of Strategy Improvement and Improvement Action Required Approve □ Discuss ⊠ Inform □ Assure □ Executive Summary This paper updates Board Members on the key partnership working undertaken this month.
-This includes the following • Primary care MDT's • Shared care records • Estates workshop • Single referral pilot Recommendation Board members to NOTE and discuss the contents of this paper.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report addresses the mitigations mapped out in the care at home and partnership risks in the BAF Resource implications There are no resource implications associated with this report.
-Legal and Equality and Diversity implications Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at home ⊠ ne 🗵 Strategic objective this Partners ⊠ Value colle agues 🗆 report aims to support) Resources ⊠
+MEETING OF THE PUBLIC TRUST BOARD - 4 th October2016 Partnership Update October 2018 AGENDA ITEM: 14 Report Author and Job Daren Fradgley Responsible Daren Fradgley Title: Director of Strategy and Director: Director of Strategy Improvement and Improvement Action Required Approve 🗆 Discuss  Inform Ass ure 🗆 Executive Summary This paper updates Board Members on the key partnership working undertaken this month.
+This includes the following Primary care MDT's Shared care records Estates workshop Single referral pilot Recommendation Board members to NOTE and discuss the co ontents of this paper.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report addresses the home and partnership risk ed out in the care at Resource implications There are no resource imp plications associate ed with this report.
+Legal and Equality and Diversity implications There are no legal or equa with this paper. ality & diversity imp lications associated Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hom ne  Strategic objective this Partners  Value collea agues 🗆 report aims to support) Resources